TahaRostami/TahaRostami.github.io/SOP.markdown

 # Statement of Purpose

-A few months ago, I successfully defended my MSc thesis.
-After careful consideration, I have decided to pursue further studies abroad.
-As someone who values clarity and thoroughness, I have created this temporary page in order to share my statement of purpose for conducting research in the coming years.
-My hope is that this statement will be helpful not only to myself, but also to potential supervisors, co-supervisors, and anyone else who may be interested in my academic pursuits.
+A few moons have passed since I defended my MSc thesis with great success.
+After much introspection, I have resolved to pursue further studies abroad.
+As someone who cherishes lucidity and meticulousness, I have crafted this temporary page to share my statement of purpose for research in the coming years.
+It is my fervent hope that this statement will serve not only as a guide for myself, but also for prospective supervisors, co-supervisors, and anyone interested in my academic aspirations.

 ---

-I have two years of experience researching applied machine learning for software testing.
-My supervisor, Dr. Jalili [[website](https://www.modares.ac.ir/~sjalili), [google scholar](https://scholar.google.com/citations?user=j6gUwMkAAAAJ&hl=en)], dedicates much time to his research and students.
-As a result, I have had the opportunity to learn about the research up and down.
-At the same time, I realized with my soul how challenging it can be to bring something new into this world regarding knowledge.
+My foray into the world of applied machine learning for software testing has spanned two years.
+Under the supervision of Dr. Jalili [[website](https://www.modares.ac.ir/~sjalili), [google scholar](https://scholar.google.com/citations?user=j6gUwMkAAAAJ&hl=en)], an erudite scholar who devotes much of his time to research and students, I have garnered a wealth of knowledge in this field.
+Yet, I have also realized, with a profound sense of awe, the enormity of the task of creating new knowledge.

+My foray into the world of applied machine learning for software testing has spanned two years.
+Under the tutelage of Dr. Jalili [website, google scholar], an erudite scholar who devotes much of his time to research and students, I have garnered a wealth of knowledge in this field.
+Yet, I have also realized, with a profound sense of awe, the enormity of the task of creating new knowledge.

+Thus, after defending my thesis, I was faced with a daunting decision - to continue my research or seek employment.
+Ultimately, I found that the passion of solving an unsolved problem or tackling a problem in a novel way resonated with my soul.
+It was clear, then, that I had to continue my research.

+However, I was mindful of the arduous path ahead and felt compelled to choose a topic that truly captivated my interest and motivation.
+Although the natural progression for me was to pursue a Ph.D. in software testing, which I had devoted much time to studying, I resolved to be patient and reflect before making any commitments.

+Since that time, I have devoted my abundant free time to perusing a plethora of enlightening talks and courses, such as the Satisfiability: Theory, Practice, and Beyond Boot Camp, Andrew Ng’s ML course, and reading the first three chapters of the COMPUTERS AND INTRACTABILITY: A Guide to the Theory of NP-Completeness.
+Additionally, I have reviewed parts of a book I read years ago, the CLRS.

+Through these endeavors, I have discovered a wide range of research interests, though I am not an expert in all of them.
+Nevertheless, I have gained a deeper understanding of my primary areas of interest.
+Before delving into these areas, let me explain what I mean by my theme of interest.

+Having conducted empirical research on a subject heavily reliant on technology for two years, I have come to appreciate the importance of theory.
+While technological research may generate instant attention and citations, it often fades just as quickly, unlike the Cook-Levin theorem which has had a lasting impact on the field for over half a century.
+This is not to say that I am averse to empirical studies, but rather that moving forward, I prefer to prioritize theory and only use empirical studies when they can contribute to the development or supplementation of existing theories.
+To summarize, my primary principle for the foreseeable future is to prioritize theory and use empirical studies to support it.

+In the following sections, I will describe my current areas of research interest (in no particular order).
+By clicking on each section, you will find a detailed description of the aspect of the area I am focusing on, why I find it compelling, what I wish this area could cover, my initial objective, and my initial plan.
+However, these details are subject to change.
+The final point in each section states my preference regarding MSc or Ph.D.
+My exceptions are in the areas of Software Engineering and Others, as my views on these areas are evident from my CV and website.

+--
 So, after defending my thesis, it was a big dilemma to choose between continuing to do research or going to work.
 It turns out that though it is hard, solving an unsolved problem or solving a problem different than what used to be solved before is really passionate me.
 So, I decided to continue the research.

 However, since I know the path's difficulty, I want to make sure I go for something I am interested in and motivated.
 So, though the natural option for me was to go for a Ph.D. and do research in software testing — the thing that I spent a lot of time getting familiar with, I preferred to be patient and think before making any decision.